5 min read

 There is no single threshold that applies to every athlete, but we can make some practical distinctions:

 Framed differently: alcohol is not automatically incompatible with performance, but it is always part of the equation.
-As your goals become more demanding, the tolerance for recovery disruption shrinks.
+As your goals become more demanding, the tolerance for recovery disruption shrinks—particularly as you move into more advanced stages of training, as outlined in what changes as you become an advanced lifter.

 For many serious athletes, the right answer isn’t absolute abstinence—it’s intentional timing and reasonable boundaries.
 A few evidence-aligned principles: